 Lavender – one of the best calming and soothing herbs, not only for the body but the mind as well, as it is quite effective in alleviating depression.
 It has a special affinity for women’s spirit.
 Good for all kinds of skin complaints, from sunburn to vaginal discharge and anal fissures.
 Excellent for headaches, depression, and nerves (both physical and emotional!).

-Sage - astringent, antiseptic, anti-microbial and anti-inflammatory.
+Sage – astringent, antiseptic, anti-microbial and anti-inflammatory.
 Good for skin infections and vaginal discharge.
-Promotes healing of wounds and is a uterine stimulator.
+It is a drying herb, which is helpful for healing wounds, promotes healing of wounds and is a uterine stimulator.

 Here are some of my favorite ways of using these herbs:

-2. Peri Bottle- make the tea as directed on the bag (1/4 cup herb to 1 quarts of water).
+Peri Bottle – make the tea as directed on the bag (1/4 cup herb to 1 quarts of water).
 Pour cooled tea into peri bottle and have available for rinsing the vaginal/perineal area during and after urination.
 This idea is recommended for use along with any of the other ways you choose to use your sitz bath herbs.

-3. Spray or Spritz- make the tea as directed on the bag (1/4 cup herb to 1 quarts of water).
+Spray or Spritz – make the tea as directed on the bag (1/4 cup herb to 1 quarts of water).
 Pour cooled tea into a clean spray bottle and spray onto stitches (such as C-Section stitches or any other stitches) to help dry and heal the wound.
 Use several times throughout the day as desired.

 And don’t be afraid to try other ideas you may come up with!
 There is no wrong way to do this – these are just some ideas to get you started.